Thorbenl/brickmania/README.md

 ### Data

 This wont come with data out of the box, so please create a superuser with above command, and head to http://0.0.0.0:8000/bricks/, tap login on the top right and login. afterwards, you can create some bricks via the UI

+### Maybe later...

+- Unit tests and integration tests for the backend, left out due to time.
+- Find a type generator so we can generate an OpenAPI spec from the backend, so the frontend does not have to bother with creating its on types